1974 Hayman 3030H, as made famous by Graham Coxon (nearly)

 Further Information:

-• The Hayman 3030 first came out in 1971.
-At launch, it sported two Super Flux single-coil pick-ups.
+The Hayman 3030 first came out in 1971.
+At launch, it sported two Super Flux single-coil pick-ups, and is the version Graham Coxon used in the video to Song 2.
 The major change after that was the introduction in 1973 of Re-An Humbuckers.
 I haven't had the chance to try out a single-coil version, but the chat-room story is that the magnets on those tend to have deteriorated over time.
 No such problem with the Re-An Humbuckers.
 Plenty of range from jazz-like warmth to indie attack.

-• That aside, this guitar is in amazing condition for its age, with only incidental dings and scratches - and one of the freshest fretboards I've seen on a maple-necked guitar with nearly 50 years on the clock.
+That aside, this guitar is in amazing condition for its age, with only incidental dings and scratches - and one of the freshest fretboards I've seen on a maple-necked guitar with over 50 years on the clock.
 It demands to be played - and it won't let you down!

 Sources & Links